OHDSI/Broadsea/README.md

 * OHDSI Ares
   * [Ares GitHub repository](https://github.com/OHDSI/Ares "OHDSI Ares GitHub Repository")

-Additionally, Broadsea offers some services for non-OHDSI applications that often are useful for deployment:
+Additionally, Broadsea offers some services not specifically needed for OHDSI applications that often are useful:

-* Apache Solr for OMOP Vocab Search in Atlas
 * OpenLDAP for testing security in Atlas
+* Open Shiny Server for deploying Shiny apps without a commercial license
 * Posit Connect for sites with commercial Posit licenses, for deploying Shiny apps

 ### Broadsea Dependencies